Contaminants and Minnesota Fish

 Residues of toxaphene in lake trout from Lake Superior suggest a potential environmental health problem with this insecticide.
 Toxaphene, actually a mixture of over 670 chemicals, was banned in 1990, but continues to be a problem in certain areas.
 The Minnesota Department of Health (MDH) continues to monitor reports, and will issue consumption advice based on toxaphene, if necessary.

 Dioxins are inadvertently produced through a number of human activities as well as by natural processes.
-Results to date from an ongoing US EPA study of contaminants in fish from lakes across the US indicate that dioxins are found in every fish tested.
+Results from an US EPA study of contaminants in fish from lakes across the US indicate that dioxins are found in every fish tested.
 The levels of dioxins in the fish tested from Minnesota as part of this study are low overall and low in comparison to other areas of the country.
 Dioxins accumulate in animal fat and are therefore also present in meat and dairy products.
 At this time MDH does not provide advice to limit fish consumption based on dioxins in fish.
 Lakes and rivers where fish have been tested for dioxins and where the levels of dioxins that were measured appear higher than typically found in Minnesota are marked in the site-specific consumption advice tables.

-Perfluorochemicals (PFCs) are a family of manmade chemicals that have been used for decades to make products that resist heat, oil, stains, grease and water.
+Perfluoroalkyl Substances (PFAS) are a family of manmade chemicals that have been used for decades to make products that resist heat, oil, stains, grease and water.
 Common uses include nonstick cookware, stain-resistant carpets and fabrics, as components of fire-fighting foam, and other industrial applications.

 Go to > top.